Shihezi Xinjiang, China Travel Guide

 Discover various eateries open late for dinner or late-night snacks.

-When exploring nightlife, remember that many venues cater to local tastes and customs, which may differ from what you expect.
+When exploring nightlife, be aware that many venues cater to local culinary tastes and customs, which could differ from what you expect.

 Discover local products, from fresh produce to regional specialties, in Shihezi's markets and shops.

 Not many options for international tourists.
-Some local crafts could be located in general markets.
+Some local crafts may be located in general markets.

 Limited to standard Chinese department stores and brand shops.
 No high-end luxury or boutique shopping exists.